itsayushmathur/Travel-With-Me/README.md

 - [Twitter](https://twitter.com/itsayushmathur)
 - [LinkedIn](https://www.linkedin.com/in/itsayushmathur/)

-## Project Overview
+## Description

-This project aims to provide users with a comprehensive travel planner experience.
-It is built with React, Tailwind CSS, and Git for version control.
-The application features trip planning, destination discovery, itinerary management, and collaboration capabilities.
+This project is a website for a travel agency called "Travel With Me."
+The website provides information about various destinations, activities, and booking options for travelers.
+It includes several components such as a top bar, navigation bar, hero section, activities section, booking form, gallery, contact form, and footer.
+Users can explore different destinations, view images in the gallery, make bookings, and contact the travel agency through the website.
+The project is built using React, and it utilizes various React components and assets to create an engaging and user-friendly interface.

-## Setup and Usage
+## Installation

+To run this project locally, follow these steps:

-1. Clone the repository.
+1. Clone the repository: `git clone <repository-url>`
-2. Install the required dependencies.
+2. Navigate to the project directory: `cd travel-with-me`
-3. Run the application.
+3. Install the dependencies: `npm install`
-4. Start planning your trips and exploring new destinations!
+4. Start the development server: `npm start`
+5. Open your browser and visit: `http://localhost:3000`

+## Features

+- Explore different destinations and activities offered by the travel agency.
+- View a stunning gallery of images showcasing various travel destinations.
+- Make bookings for your desired destination and dates.
+- Contact the travel agency through the provided contact form.
+- Engage with the travel agency through social media platforms.
+- Get quick access to the agency's contact information and working hours.

+## Technologies Used

+- React
+- HTML
+- CSS
+- JavaScript

-Feel free to customize the project to suit your needs and contribute to its development.
-Happy travels!
+Feel free to customize and enhance the project according to your needs.
+Enjoy your virtual travel experience with "Travel With Me"!